Department of Classics, King's College London

 The Department of Classics is an academic division in the Faculty of Arts and Humanities at King's College London.
-It is one of the oldest university-level institutions specialising in the study of classical languages, literature, thought, religion, art, archaeology and ancient history in the United Kingdom.
+It is one of the oldest and most distinguished university departments specialising in the study of classical antiquity in the United Kingdom.

 History

 Foundation

 King's College was established in 1829 under the patronage of George IV.
 Its royal charter outlined its mission as "the general education of youth in which the various branches of Literature and Science are intended to be taught, and also the doctrines and duties of Christianity [...] inculcated by the United Church of England and Ireland."
 The College counted among its founders and benefactors the Duke of Wellington, who was Prime Minister at the time, and a number of other eminent politicians and theologians of the British Establishment.

 The College included a Chair of Classical Literature as part of its foundational setup.
 Classical subjects, along with Law, Literature and Theology, were therefore taught at King's from the day it first formally opened its doors in 1831.
 The inaugural Professor of Classical Literature was the English scholar Joseph Anstice, whose introductory lecture on the enduring significance of classical education marked the beginning of what is today the Classics Department.